husmen/QuadTree/README.md

 # QuadTree
-Implementation of a Quadtree using C++ and QT, with collision detection.
+Implementation of a Quadtree, with collision detection.

+#Built using
+C++, QT